aquibsource/aquibsource.github.io/README.md

 # aquibsource.github.io
-This would be a simple calculator to take dates as inputs and give out the no. of days
+This would be a simple calculator to take flight dates and budget as inputs and give out the difference in dates and the per day budget over the flight.